Ištaran: Character and iconography

-According to Wilfred G. Lambert, a well attested attribute of Ištaran was his beautiful face.
-For example, a lament refers to him as "bright-eyed."
+According to Wilfred G. Lambert, Ištaran's face was regarded as beautiful.
+A lament refers to him as "bright-eyed".
 He was also associated with snakes.
-It is possible that depictions of these animals on kudurru (boundary stones) represented him as a judge deity resolving conflicts over land.
+In the Temple Hymns, the entrance to his temple is said to be decorated with an image of intertwined mušḫuššu and horned viper (muš-šag4-tur3).
+It is also possible that depictions of snakes on kudurru (boundary stones) represented Ištaran as a judge deity resolving conflicts over land.
 Frans Wiggermann additionally assumes that a god depicted with the upper body of a human and the lower body of a snake, known from cylinder seals from the Sargonic period, might be Ištaran.
-Other researchers propose that this figure is Nirah.
-Wiggermann argues this is implausible, as Nirah was a servant deity, while the snake god is depicted as an "independent lord."
+Christopher Woods instead proposes that this figure is Nirah.
+Wiggermann argues this is implausible, as Nirah was a servant deity, while the snake god according to him is depicted as an "independent lord".
 He also notes a similar figure, though seated on a serpent throne rather than directly partially serpentine himself, is also present on seals from Susa, and might represent Inshushinak.
-He argues that both of these gods, as well as other deities, such as Ninazu, Ningishzida, Tishpak and the so-called boat god belonged to a group he refers to as "transtigridian snake gods."
-He assumes all of them developed on the boundary between Sumero-Akkadian and Elamite culture.
-In the god list An = Anum all of them appear in sequence, following Ereshkigal, which according to Wiggermann indicates that they were regarded as underworld deities.
+He argues that both of these gods, as well as other deities, such as Ninazu, Ningishzida, Tishpak and the so-called boat god belonged to a group he refers to as "transtigridian snake gods" due to their similar character and iconography and the location of their cult centers.
+He assumes all of them developed on the boundary between Mesopotamian and Elamite culture.

-Based on Ištaran's alternate name, Anu Rabû, it has also been proposed that he was associated with the sky.
-In a temple hymn, he is referred to as lugal dubur anna, "lord of the base of heaven."